sourcekris/pyunnsk/README.md

-## uncmz - extractor for NaShrinK NSK files
+## unnsk - extractor for NaShrinK NSK files

 Probably a proprietary format by Nashsoft Systems of Bangalore, India.
 These files are DCL imploded with some basic header.